sampsyo/cs6120/content/blog/2020-10-04-alive/index.md

 title="Provably Correct Peephole Optimizations with Alive" [extra] bio = """
+  Goktug Saatcioglu is a first-year PhD student of computer science at Cornell University who is interested in programming languages, security and distributed systems.
+In his free time, he enjoys going on hikes with his dog and film photography.

   Samwise Parkinson is a first-year graduate student of computer science at Cornell University, working on formal verification of network programming language implementations.
 [[extra.authors]]
 name= "Goktug Saatcioglu"